How to Become a Magistrate Judge: Career Guide

 Find out how to become a magistrate judge.
 Research the education and training requirements, and learn about the experience you need to advance your career in judicial law.

 Do I Want to Be a Magistrate Judge?

 Magistrate judges can preside over both federal and state court cases.
 At the state or county level, magistrate judges may also be called justices of the peace, municipal court judges, magistrates or county court judges.
 The Federal Judicial Center indicates that magistrate judges preside over many different types of legal cases, although federal magistrate judges do not preside over felony trials.
-Travel may be involved to appear in the appropriate courts.
-Fulfilling this job may be quite demanding, since it requires that individuals pay undivided attention to proceedings for extended periods of time.
+Travel may be required to appear in the appropriate courts.
+This is a demanding position, and judges must pay undivided attention to proceedings for extended periods of time.